Igor Radrezza

-Igor Radrezza (born 6 June 1993) is an Italian footballer.
+Igor Radrezza (born 6 June 1993) is an Italian footballer who plays for Serie D club Union Clodiense Chioggia.

 Biography

 Born in Martina Franca, Apulia in Southern Italy, Radrezza started his career at Northern Italy club Padova.
 In 2012, he was signed by Castiglione in a temporary deal.
 On 2 July 2014 Radrezza was signed by Monza in a 1-year deal.
 On 20 December he was released.
 On 10 January 2015 he was signed by Renate in a 6-month deal.

 On 18 July 2019, he signed with newly promoted Serie C club Reggiana.
 With Reggio Emilia's team, he won the Serie C play-offs.
 He played for them also in 2020–21 Serie B, in which the team got relegated.

 On 29 July 2022, Radrezza returned to Padova on a two-year contract.

 On 24 July 2024, Radrezza signed a two-season contract with SPAL.